andreamper220/files.md/README.md

 Try it out: [app.files.md](https://app.files.md) (Beta).
 Main site: [files.md](https://files.md).

-You can use this app for Zettelkasten, Second Brain, Notes, Journaling, To Do lists, Checklists, and more.
+You can use this app for Second Brain, Zettelkasten, Notes, Journaling, Tasks, Checklists, and more.

 > Own your data as plain local files.
 > Own the software that opens those files.